moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 1. Visit https://github.com/ministryofjustice/data-platform-app-template in your browser
 1. Click the "Use this template" button in the top right corner
 1. On the "Create a new repository" form, ensure the `ministryofjustice/data-platform-app-template` template is selected
-1. Enter a repository name of your choosing.
+1. Enter a repository name of your choosing make sure to use hypens and not underscores.
 NOTE: the name of the repository will later be used to create your Cloud Platform namespace, and will be used in the URL to access your deployed app.
 1. Select "Internal" so that only members of the `ministryofjustice` organisation can see your repository
 1. Click the "Create repository" button and wait for your repository to be created